-C13 Same fee: n/a

 C13 Free: C13 Reduced:

+C13 Reduced: C13 Free:

+C13 Reduced:

 C13 Yes No

-C13 Can on-line application fee be waived for applicants with financial need? n/a
+C13 Can or n-line application fee be

+waived for applicants with n/a

+financi al need?

 C14 Application closing date

 C14 Yes No

-Does your institution have an 165 INU
+C14 Does your institution have an

-014 application closing date? x
+application closing date? Х

+•

 C14 Application closing date (fall):

-Priority date: 4
+Priority date:

-C14 Phonty date:

 C15 Yes No

-Are first-time, first-year student to accord for to rms other than X INU
+C15 Are first-time, first-year stude nts accepted for tern ns other than Х

-015 Are mst-time, mst-year student is accepted for the ^

-C16 C16 C17 C17 C17 C17 C17 C17 C17 Notification to applicants of add On a rolling basis beginning (date): September 15th By (date): Other: Reply policy for admitted applied Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM X cants (fill in one o x nly) Rolling )
+Notification to applicants of a dmission decision se ent (fill in one on ly)

+C16 On a rolling basis beginning

+(date): September 15 Х

+By (date):

+C16 Other:

+- · - ,

+Reply policy for admitted app licants (fill in one only )

+Must reply by (date): X

+- No set date: Х

+C17 Must reply by May 1 or within

+weeks if notified

+- · - thereafter

+C17 Other:

+~ Deadline for bousing deposit (N D a llia a

+Deadline for housing deposit (M IM/DD): Rolling

-Amount of housing deposit: \$ 200
+Amount of housing deposit: 200

-Refundable if student does not en nroii ?
-4
+Refundable if student does not enroll?

-C17 4

-C17 Yes, in part 4
+C17 Yes, in full

+C17 i 1

-C17 No l Ţ
+C17 No

-5 /

-Deferred admission Va- N I -
+C10 Deferred admission

-C18 De se sur institution elle setelem a llas a stantin Yes No
+C18 Yes No

-C18 Does your institution allow studen its to postpone en rollment after х
+Does your institution allow stude ents to postpone enrol ment after 163 INO

-admission? ~
+010 admission? Х

+040

-C18 If yes, maximum period of postpo nement:
+C18 If yes, maximum period of postp bonement:

-C19 Early admission of high school students
+C10 Early admission of high school al students

-C19 Yes No
+C19 Early admission of high school or students Yes No

-C19 Does your institution allow high so
+Does your institution allow high school students to on oll as full-time 162 INU

-first-time, first-year (freshman) stu school graduation? idents one year of more before high x
+019 first-time, first-year (freshman) s

+high school graduation? success one year of th Х

+nigh school graduation?